 Transcripts and duplicate Grade Reports are processed within a period of seven business days.
 Note: You are responsible for ensuring that your request is submitted to the School well in advance of deadlines at other educational institutions or associations to whom you are submitting your transcripts or Grade Reports.

 If you require official verification of your attendance in a course, you may request a letter of attendance.
-To qualify you must sign the attendance record at each class and have attained a minimum of 75% class attendance (80% for full-time ELP courses).
-A letter confirming your attendance will be mailed to you within 10 business days of course completion.
+To qualify you must sign the attendance record at each class and have attained a minimum of 80% class attendance.
+To request a Letter of Attendance, please call us at (416) 978-2400, or email us at firstname.lastname@example.org.
+Your letter will be mailed to you within 10 business days of request.

 Individuals contemplating an appeal of a final grade must do so in writing by completing a Reconsideration of Final Course Results Application form.
 All requests must be received within three months of the final examination/course completion period.